sigasi/sigasi_insights/releasenotes/sigasi-4.01.md

 [![Buses in Block Diagram](/releasenotes/4.1/blockdiagram_buses.png "Buses in Block Diagram")](/releasenotes/4.1/blockdiagram_buses.png)
 * The block and state machine diagrams are now drawn with inverted colors when a dark theme is selected.
 [![Diagrams in dark theme](/releasenotes/4.1/blockdiagram_dark.png "Diagrams in dark theme")](/releasenotes/4.1/blockdiagram_dark.png)
-* Add VHDL `processes` and `blocks` when generating documentation from your project.
+* VHDL `processes` and `blocks` are now taken into account when generating documentation from your project.
 * If you have a custom graphics configuration for an architecture, module or statemachine, Sigasi Studio will now use this file in the PDF documentation (instead of the default one).
 * The Blockdiagram and Statemachine Export, now exports the custom graphics configurations to SVG too.